MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/6/index.md

 - [ ] Lifetime ban on holding any job.
 - [ ] No consequences if the trades are eventually reported.

-> **Explanation:** Enforcement can be severe, including hefty fines and potential jail time for those found guilty of insider trading.
+> **Explanation:**( Enforcement can be severe, including hefty fines and potential jail time for those found guilty of insider trading.)

----

 ### Which of the following best describes “material information” in insider trading rules?